Troy314/IPPOG_Website/README.md

 ## Dependancies
+WIP

 ## Running
+WIP

 ## What need to be done manually on the wordpress website
-- Add the "Featured image"
+What needs to be done manually appears in the markdown file as `<TODO>`
-- Create a "media & text" block with the title(s) and the featured image
+- Create a "media & text" block with the title and the featured image
-- Add the abstract
+- Upload the "Featured image"
+- Create a "excerpt" block
-- Add the categories and tag
+- Add the categories and tag to the post properties
 - Add the "categories" and "tag" blocks
 - Remove the unnecessary parts